Zaneham/Wu/README.md

 # Wu - Epistemic Media Forensics Toolkit

-Detects manipulated media with structural uncertainty output.
-Hopefully it will be suitable for court admissibility (Daubert standard).

-Developed by **Zane Hambly**.

-Named after **Chien-Shiung Wu** (1912-1997), who disproved parity conservation and found asymmetries everyone assumed didn't exist.

-notes:
-video processing is actively being worked on.
-Wu does not explicitly target AI generated content however this tool does pick up AI generated images by proxy.
-AI generated or augmented videos and photos can leave traces.
-Please see the limitations and methodology documents for more information.
+Wu is a forensic toolkit designed to detect manipulated media by providing structured uncertainty outputs, a methodology developed to meet the rigorous requirements of court admissibility under the Daubert standard.
+This software is named in honour of **Chien-Shiung Wu** (1912-1997), a pioneering physicist whose meticulous experimental work disproved the principle of parity conservation and revealed fundamental asymmetries that had previously been assumed non-existent.

+Developed by **Zane Hambly**, the toolkit provides a systematic framework for the technical examination of digital evidence across multiple modality-specific dimensions.
+Whilst the toolkit does not explicitly target wholly synthetic generative content, the forensic methodology employed frequently identifies anomalies in AI-augmented media through the detection of proxy technical inconsistencies, as further detailed in the associated limitations and methodology documentation.

 ## Installation